delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   to display a new empty tab that can display selected items.
 Press Ctrl+F4 to close a tab.

-* Results of test compilations (F9) now appear in a dialog box.
+* Results of test compilations (F9) now appear in a dialogue box.

 * You can specify the paths to be searched by the Delphi compilers when looking for used units.
 This lets you compile snippets that use units other than those provided in the VCL and RTL.
 For example you can specify a path to the Indy components to compile them.
-Use the Compilers dialog box to set the paths on a per-compiler basis.
+Use the Compilers dialogue box to set the paths on a per-compiler basis.

 * You can use Unicode source code.